Haantjes Algebras of Classical Integrable Systems: Integrable models, wave equation and Haantjes geometry

-For $n=2$, the Hamiltonian function $H_1$ is quadratic in the momenta and corresponds to a class of separable systems that can be found in \cite{Pere} (page 81).
-In particular, for $n=2,m=3$ one gets the Sawada-Kotera system \cite{AzSa}.
-For $n>2$ one gets, to the best of our knowledge, a new family of integrable systems. \end{example} The inverse method outlined in this section can be widely adopted to generate new models from known Haantjes operators.
-However, an exhaustive analysis of this approach is out of the scopes of the present paper.
+For $n=2$, the Hamiltonian function $H_1$ is quadratic in the momenta and corresponds to a class of separable systems that have been discussed in \cite{Pere} (page 81).
+In particular, for $n=2,m=3$ one obtains the Sawada-Kotera system \cite{AzSa}.
+For $n>2$ we have, to the best of our knowledge, a new family of integrable systems. \end{example} The direct method outlined in this section can be widely adopted to generate new models from known Haantjes operators.
+However, an exhaustive analysis of this approach is out of the scopes of the present work.